premist/sapbox-docker-php/README.md

 sapbox-docker-php
 =================

-Official PHP container image with MySQL/MySQLi extension enabled
+Modified version of an official PHP container image with MySQL/MySQLi extension enabled